jacbac/deploy-files/README.md

 # deploy-files

-Simple deployer or deployment helper
+Simple deployer or deployment helper.

+It's only an exemple and a note for the use of color variables in a script.